What You’ll Learn 🛠️

 Synchronization with ECAT-SYNC-JUNCTION

-ECAT-SYNC-JUNCTION works in the same way as other Dewesoft devices.
-It is automatically recognized within the Dewesoft X software (supported in version X2 SP4).
-By default, ECAT-SYNC-JUNCTION will be set up to synchronize between KRYPTON EtherCAT® and SIRIUS USB.
+The ECAT-SYNC-JUNCTION works in the same way as other Dewesoft devices.
+It is automatically recognized within the DewesoftX software (supported from version X2 SP4).
+By default, the ECAT-SYNC-JUNCTION is configured to synchronize between KRYPTON EtherCAT® and SIRIUS USB devices.

-With ECAT-SYNC-JUNCTION several connection options are possible:
+With the ECAT-SYNC-JUNCTION, several connection options are available:

-Synchronization of KRYPTON/SIRIUSiwewith triggered cameras
+Synchronization of KRYPTON/SIRIUSiwe with triggered cameras

-Synchronization of SIRIUS/DEWE-43 USB with KRYPTON/SIRIUSiweand triggered cameras
+Synchronization of SIRIUS/DEWE-43 USB with KRYPTON/SIRIUSiwe and triggered cameras

 How to use offline mode?